Pictures of the Top 10 Bears in Week 8, according to their Pro Football Focus player grade.

-On Sunday, the 0-0 Tampa Bay Buccaneers take on the 0-1 Chicago Bears at Raymond James Stadium in Tampa.
-It will be the 58th meeting between the two teams in the regular season and a chance for the Buccaneers to beat the Bears two seasons in a row (more on that series history).
-Tampa Bay is also getting a belated start to its 2017 season after Hurricane Irma pushed its regularly-scheduled opener in Miami to Week 11.
-Chicago opened the season with a hard-fought home loss to the defending NFC-champion Atlanta Falcons.
+On Sunday, the 3-5 Tampa Bay Buccaneers take on the 2-6 Chicago Bears at Raymond James Stadium in Tampa.
+It will be the 57th meeting between the two teams in the regular season and a chance for the Buccaneers to secure their first home win of the season (more on that series history).
+Tampa Bay is also trying to break a three-game losing streak in the head-to-head battle with the Bears.

 The Bears jumped on Fox as their new team leader just days after he had left the Broncos in January of 2015.
 While it was fair to point out that Fox's 38-10 regular-season record in Denver from 2012-14 coincided with the arrival of veteran quarterback Peyton Manning, it's also worth noting that he developed Jake Delhomme from a former undrafted player to a Super Bowl quarterback in Carolina.
 In Chicago, he inherited the somewhat star-crossed Jay Cutler, who led the NFL with 18 interceptions the year before.
-Cutler quietly enjoyed a fine season under Fox in 2015, with a 92.3 passer rating and an 21-11 TD-INT ratio but he was limited by injuries last year before retiring, then un-retiring to join the Dolphins.
-Heading into 2017, the Bears signed quarterback Mike Glennon from the Buccaneers and drafted Mitchell Trubisky second overall.
+Cutler quietly enjoyed a fine season under Fox in 2015, with a 92.3 passer rating and an 21-11 TD-INT ratio, but has been limited by injuries to three games this year.

 A look back at all of the match-ups between the Buccaneers and the Bears.